DarthReca/vit-burned-detection/README.md

 ## About

-Code for *Vision transformers in burned area detection*. **The code will be released once ready for use.
+Code for *Vision transformers in burned area delineation*. **The code will be released once ready for use.
 Some parts may be missing.**

 > **[?]**
 > Provide general information about your project here.